Skip to main content

 Limitation of actions to annul under Dutch law

 A three-year limitation period applies to actions to annul a voidable contract or legal act.
 This means that an action to annul must take place within three years of the execution of the contract.
 Following this period, annulment can only arise as a defence in legal proceedings.
-For example, if the voidability resulted from the lack of legal capacity of one of the parties, the window for annulment of the contract will end one that party has had legal capacity for three years or once a legal representative of this person has been aware of the legal act for three years (article 3:52 DCC).
+For example, if the voidability resulted from the lack of legal capacity of one of the parties, the window for annulment of the contract will end once that party has had legal capacity for three years or once a legal representative of this person has been aware of the legal act for three years (article 3:52 DCC).

 Losing the possibility to annul under Dutch law

 Under Dutch law the right to invoke annulment lapses in a number of situations.
-Fundamentally, the right to annul lapses when the party with the right to avoid the obligation confirms the legal act once the period of voidability has commenced (art 3:55(1) DCC).
+The right to annul lapses when the party with the right to avoid the obligation confirms the legal act once the period of voidability has commenced (art 3:55(1) DCC).
 Another situation is when the party with the right to annul has been given a reasonable period to choose between confirmation and annulment, and no choice has been made within that period (art.
 3:55(2) DCC).

 Jan Willem de Groot - lawyer in the Netherlands